Janko-dev/dailog_script_builder/README.md

-# dailog_script_builder
+# Dailog script builder

 Script parser that converts to a Json format